 Your Council Tax goes towards East Sussex County Council, East Sussex Fire and Rescue, Sussex Police & Crime Commissioner and Hastings Borough Council.
 For more information, see the documents below:

-- East Sussex County Council Council Tax leaflet
+- East Sussex County Council - Council Tax leaflet (.pdf)

-- East Fire and Rescue Council Tax leaflet
+- East Sussex Fire and Rescue - Council Tax leaflet (.pdf)

 Please pay on time!

 What happens if you don't pay your bill:

 We are only required to send you one reminder notice in a financial year.
 If you pay late again you may be sent a final notice and lose your right to pay by instalments.

 If you receive a final notice you must pay the full amount.
 If you are unable to pay in full you must contact us straight away so we can help you.